gilramir/paasaathai/README.md

 # Functionality

-The module provides two major pieces of functionality.
+The module provides different pieces of functionality.

-## GraphmeStacks
+## GraphemeStacks

 This module can parse UTF-8 Thai text and produce objects called GraphemeStacks.
 A single user-perceived Thai "character" can have multiple individual